lbd01/lbd01.github.io/_posts/2020-12-21-json-in-web-apis.markdown

 }
 {% endhighlight %}

 As mentioned earlier in OpenAPI additional properties are allowed by default.
-This means that
-- the v1.1.0 response is compliant with the api v1.0.0,
-- the v1.0.0 request is compliant with api v1.1.0.
+This means that the v1.1.0 response is compliant with the api v1.0.0.
+On the other side: because `topic` is optional the v1.0.0 request is compliant with api v1.1.0.

 If the `topic` property becomes required in v1.1.0 then the requests coming from v1.0.0 user will no longer be compliant with v1.1.0.
 An obligatory property will be missing.